ChildofFire/hello-world/README.md

 # hello-world
 first repository of a beginner

 Hey guys,
 this is Somesh Thakur from India, a newbie programmer..
-I love C++ and Python, and would love to do some projects on those.
+I love math and games, and C++, Python are my sins of choice!